kitesi/gpa-calculator/README.md

 ```
 ~ Meta
-# amount of credits as an int
+# Amount of credits as an int.
 credits = 3

-# nice name for when printing
+# Nice name for when printing.
 name = "MA160 Multivariable Calculus & Series"

-# your desired grade as a float from 0-100
+# Your desired grade as a float from 0-100.
+If you have this set to a value,
+# when you run the program with verbosity (-v), it will tell you what you need to
+# get on your final to get this grade.
 desired_grade = 94

-# describe your actual grade with a letter. this is useful if you recieve an A+,
+# Describe your actual grade with a letter.
+This is useful for curves and other
+# unique systems that this program doesn't handle.
+For example, this program
-# because the program doesn't assign A+ automatically (in my school and many, the
+# doesn't assign A+ automatically because in my school, a professor has to
-# professor has to assign an A+)
+# manually assign an A+.

 grade = "A+"

+# Ignore this file when the program is run through a directory.
+Useful for when
+# you want theoretical grades for other classes.

+ignore = true

 # unrecognized option but it's ok
 location = Grand Hall 202

-# homework given every thursday
+# Start a new grade part: homework given every thursday
 > Homework
 # ...snip...
 ```